Explore Our Brands

 Another warning sign is wandering, often seen in Alzheimer’s disease.
 Wandering involves getting lost or confused about where they are, even in familiar places they’ve known for years.

-Another troubling sign that your loved one may need Memory Care is a decline in spatial awareness.
+Another troubling sign that your loved one may need Assisted Living or Memory Care is a decline in spatial awareness.
 Things like taking food off someone else’s plate accidentally, or taking another person’s belongings and thinking they are yours, is a sign that something’s not right.
 Accidents happen of course, but if you start seeing a pattern of this behavior, you may want to consult your loved one’s doctor.

 Sometimes seniors who live alone can get confused about proper boundaries and may start going places they are not invited to.
 This can include entering restricted areas in public spaces, or even wandering into other people’s homes uninvited.
 If your loved one is overstepping boundaries like this, that’s a very serious indicator that they are having memory problems.